andrewcodes404/Prisma-Yoga-Heroku-Docker-Now/README.md

 datamodel: datamodel.prisma
 ```

-We can switch betwen the two by un-commenting out the one we want to use
+You could switch betwen the two by un-commenting out the one we want to use but instead...

 Lets create some ENV vars and run a script for dev or prod
 ----------------------------------------------------------